CREATIVE DIRECTOR | ARTIST | MAKER

 their own attention.

-I’ve designed sculptures made from recycled crates photographed over 25 million times.
-Digital collectibles made from live data that sports fans want to own.
-A livestream with an 80-piece orchestra providing the score.
+I’ve built and designed brands from the ground up.
+Created sculptures made from recycled crates, photographed over 25 million times.
+Made collectibles from live sports data that fans wanted to own.
+A Destiny 2 livestream with an orchestra providing the score.
 A mobile game that brought colleagues together through murder.
 The brief changes.
 The question doesn’t: will people actually want to be part of this?

 Coca-Cola